raspiblitz/raspiblitz/FAQ.md

 ## Upgrade

-### Is using the prepared SD card image secure?

-Using pre-built software almost always shifts trust to the one who made the binary.
-At least, you should [verify the SD card image after download](#how-to-verify-the-sd-card-image-after-download).

-The best way would be to build the SD card yourself.
-You use the script `build_sdcard.sh` for this.
-Take a few minutes to check if you see anything suspicious in that build script and then follow the [README](README.md#build-the-sd-card-image) on this.

 ### How to verify the SD card image after download?

 There are two methods, verify the hash (proves integrity) or the signature (proves integrity and authenticity)